 Each output channel has its own internal LDO regulator to provide excellent PSNR and minimize jitter and spurs induced by supply noise.
-Each OUT[0:3] channel have their own output supply pin (VDDO[0:3]).
+The OUT[0:1] channel (mux, divider, and drivers) are powered through a single output supply pin (VDDO_01), and similarly for the OUT[2:3] channel (VDDO_23).
+Each OUT[4:7] channel have their own output supply pin (VDDO[4:7]).
 Each output supply can be separately powered by 1.8 V, 2.5 V, or 3.3 V for a differential or HCSL output, or 1.8 V for an LVCMOS output.